 - 1 quart (2 500ml bottles) hydrogen peroxide 3 percent (U.S.P).
 It must be fresh (it expires after 6 months, and it must be fresh to work)

-- 1/4 cup baking soda (sodium bicarbonate, NOT baking powder or washing powder)
+- 1/4 cup baking soda

 - 1 quart lukewarm water (only needed for very large dogs)

 - A clean plastic bucket, bowl, or another mixing container (uncovered)

 - Protective eye ointment or mineral oil for the dog's eyes